interactiveaudiolab/VocalSketchDataSet/README.md

 * **audio\_concept\_subset** - The audio concept subset from which this sound recording comes

 ### Column descriptions for sound\_labels.csv
+The text labels participants were asked to embody with vocal imitations
 * **id** - The id of the sound label
 * **label** - The label for the sound label
 * **audio\_concept\_subset** - The audio concept subset from which this sound label comes

 ### Column descriptions for vocal\_imitations.csv
+The recordings of vocal imitations provided by participants
 * **id** - Id of the vocal imitation
 * **filename** - Filename of the vocal imitation
 * **stimulus\_type** - ('sound label' or 'sound recording') The stimulus type used in the vocal imitation task